-The moisture content of structural fill soils at the time of compaction should generally be maintained between the ranges specified above.
+The moisture content for suitable borrow soils at the time of compaction should generally be maintained between the ranges specified above.
 More stringent moisture limits may be necessary with certain soils and some adjustments to moistures contents may be necessary to achieve compaction in accordance with project specifications.